 Make sure you store your food and any scented items and toiletries in the bear bins whenever you aren’t at camp.
 Don’t leave food in your tent.

 That night, we hung out on the beach with some Australian travelers who were also staying at Coronet Creek.
 It was a great way to end the night before our long paddle out the next day.

 The next morning, we woke up and were on our way by 10am.
-We stopped at Spirit Island and had lunch and a quick swim at our picnic spot on Day 1, making it back to the launch point by 4pm.
+We stopped at Spirit Island and had lunch and a quick swim at the same picnic spot we stopped at on Day 1.

-What’s the Best Maligne Lake Itinerary
+What’s the Best Maligne Lake Itinerary?

 If I were to do it again, I’d stay for 2 nights.
 I’d aim for a reservation at the Fisherman’s Bay campground on the first night.
 On day two, I’d pack up and head further down the lake to Coronet Creek.
 Then on the third day when you’ve eaten all of your food and your boat is a little lighter, I’d get up super early and kayak all the way back to the launch point.
 The lake tends to be calmest in the morning, so the more miles you can pack in when there’s no wind the better.

 If you’re looking for even more adventure there is an 8 km (5 miles) unmaintained trail route that follows Coronet Creek to the base of the Coronet Glacier.

 If you’re looking to spend more days in the area, this is a great day hike from the Coronet Creek campground and will have you walking vs. paddling for a few hours.

 Planning a Canadian road trip?
 Check out these nearby adventures to add to your trip: